gadget-inc/ggt/README.md

 EXAMPLES
   $ ggt login
+  We've opened Gadget's login page using your default browser.

-  Your browser has been opened.
-Please log in to your account.
+  Please log in and then return to this terminal.

   Hello, Jane Doe (jane@example.com)
 ```